wingedrhino/DistroSetup/setup-helpers/Ubuntu/README.md

 Set server path to `jackd -S` instead of the default `jackd` in the settings section on `qjackctl`.

+### Liquorix Kernel

+This is an alternate kernel you may install/remove via the interactive script in `liquorix.sh`.
+Since this is a third-party package that may not be very stable, do not consider installing it until you've finished every other pro audio setup step and STILL find yourself dissatisfied with the audio performance.

 ### References

 * [Ubuntu HowToJACKConfiguration](https://help.ubuntu.com/community/HowToJACKConfiguration)